 The Search.yahoo.com virus isn’t a virus at all.
-It's a browser hijacker, but it has no connection to Yahoo, other than that, the malware creators use Yahoo’s search page to redirect your browser.
+It's a browser hijacker, but it has no connection to Yahoo; other than that, the malware creators use Yahoo’s search page to redirect your browser.
 They then inject adverts on the page in an attempt to make money when you click on them.
 The hijacker can also overload your MacBook’s CPU and steal your data, so make sure you remove it as soon as possible.
-The simplest way to do that is to use CleanMyMac X. However, you can also do it manually using the instructions given in this article.
+Also, uninstall the suspicious apps that could be bundled with browser hijacker — use CleanMyMac X to delete apps and their data altogether.

 After entering your browser, the Yahoo Search redirect changes your browser settings and sets up redirects.
 So every time you search for something, you get redirected to a page filled with ads and camouflaged as Yahoo Search.

 How did Yahoo Search redirect get on my Mac?

 Clicking malicious pop-ups, such as the one telling you to update the Adobe Flash Player, may result in downloading malware.
 It could also get on your Mac with another app through bundling.

 How to get rid of Yahoo Search redirect on Mac?